olzcodes/odin-tic/README.md

 ## What I learned from this project

 - How to use factory functions and the module pattern to organise code.
+- The importance of Separation of Concerns and how it helps manage complexity.